• Skip to primary navigation

 Servings:16 Servings

 *Advance Prep Recommended (see quinoa below).
-Sweetened with maple syrup and packed with seedy bits, this clustery Lemon Tahini Cashew Granola is a healthy and filling on-the-go snack or ready-when-you-are breakfast.
-Vegan + GF
+Sweetened with maple syrup and packed with seedy bits, this clustery Lemon Tahini Cashew Granola is a delicious and filling on-the-go snack or ready-when-you-are breakfast.
+This recipe is vegetarian, vegan and easily gluten free.

 Ingredients